 Dr. Hasia Diner

-Paul and Sylvia Steinberg Professor of American Jewish history at New York University and Director of the Goldstein Goren Center for American Jewish History.
-Hasia is the author of numerous books, including Lower East Side Memories: A Jewish Place in America, Hungering for America: Italian, Irish, and Jewish Foodways in the Age of Migration, and The Jews of the United States: 1654-2000.
+Professor Emerita at New York University, and former director of the Goldstein Goren Center for American Jewish History.
+Hasia is a leading scholar of Jewish history, immigration history, and women's history, and author of numerous books, including Lower East Side Memories: A Jewish Place in America, Hungering for America: Italian, Irish, and Jewish Foodways in the Age of Migration, and The Jews of the United States: 1654-2000.

 Dr. Laura Harrington